- Beets, broccoli, and Brussels sprouts are all on this list.

 Leaf lettuce is related to head lettuce.
 However, rather than growing in a tightly knit rosette, leaf lettuce grows more freely, with bushels of leaves.
 They’re a fairly hardy plant and the perfect vegetable to plant in September.
 They can be harvested within a month of sowing, making them a quick crop to squeeze in at the end of the sowing season.
 Make sure to sow your last batch of leaf lettuce when there’s still plenty of time for them to grow and mature before the first frost of the fall season.

 Leaf lettuce is one of the most versatile fall vegetables, and it’s great in salads, sandwiches, and wraps.
-The variations allow you to grow the perfect ingredient for different flavored meals.
+The variations allow you to grow the perfect ingredients for different flavored meals.

 Although they’re similar, mustard greens aren’t the same as collards.
 One of the main differences is that you want to plant collards in early spring or late summer, while mustard greens can be planted in September.
 They’re fast growers, and depending on the size of leaves you want to harvest, you can pick your mustard greens between four and eight weeks!

 Mustard greens can be eaten raw or cooked.
 They’re popular in salads for their texture and flavor.
 However, some people may find the flavor too strong, making cooking them a popular option as well.
 When it comes to cooking, most people choose to steam or stir-fry mustard greens, although the possibilities are endless.

 There are several varieties of onions.
 For more varieties, the best time to grow this popular vegetable is late summer to early fall.
 In fact, because of how they grow, they’re considered one of the best vegetables to plant in September.
 This gives the onions ample time to reach their full potential.
 Because they’re root vegetables, like potatoes, they’re hardy and can survive colder temperatures than other plants.